DamSze/DiscordBot/README.md

 ## Key Features

-* LivePreview - Make changes, See changes
+* Music
-  - Instantly see what your Markdown documents look like in HTML as you create them.
+  - functionalities that allow you to play music on your server (skip, loop, queue)
 * Sync Scrolling
   - While you type, LivePreview will automatically scroll to the current location you're editing.
 * GitHub Flavored Markdown